Marching Arches

 Top 10 guide to the best of Italy’s coastal wildlife

 The seas around Italy are teeming with life and its coastline boasts a thrilling array of natural wonders.
-Jenny Oldaker explores a few of its highlights… Images are Getty unless otherwise stated With a coastline of 7,600km (including islands), the sea has always been hugely important to Italy, helping the country maintain healthy trade links […]
+Jenny Oldaker explores a few of its highlights… All images © Getty Images unless otherwise stated With a coastline of 7,600km (including islands), the sea has always been hugely important to Italy, helping the country maintain healthy […]

 Liguria regional guide